vestrel00/contacts-android/DEV_NOTES.md

 RawContact id: 7, accountName: vestrel00@gmail.com, accountType: com.google
 ```

-This is a special case that only occurs when there are no accounts yet in the system.
-RawContacts
-that are not associated with an account when there are existing accounts remain local.
-The Contacts
+RawContacts inserted without an associated account will automatically get assigned to an account if
+there are any available.
+This may take a few seconds, whenever the Contacts Provider decides to do
+it.

+**Account addition, Marshmallow (API 23) and above**

-Provider does not automatically associate local contacts to an account when a new account is added
+The Contacts Provider no longer associates local contacts to an account when an account is or
-if there are already other accounts in the system.
+becomes available.

+**Account removal**

 Removing the Account will delete all of the associated rows in the Contact, RawContact, and
 Data tables.